Lifestyle in Jefferson County Florida

 Better than Beaches!

 "Rural" has new meaning for the people moving here today.
-Sparse populations, low crime, people living close to the land who an appreciation of hard work and neighborly attitude blend well with greater prosperity and education available to today's workers.
+Sparse populations, low crime, people living close to the land who have an appreciation for hard work and a neighborly attitude, blend well with greater prosperity and education available to today's workers.

-Here in North Florida, the climate and history provides a particular charm for people who enjoy pastoral views of livestock, canopied roads and beautiful southern homes.
+Here in North Florida, the climate and history provide a particular charm for people who enjoy pastoral views of livestock, canopied roads and beautiful southern homes.